aditiramadwar/April-Tag-Detection-and-Tacking/README.md

 # April-Tag-Detection-and-Tacking

 This project implements custom AR tag detection, tracking and superimposing an image and a 3D projection over the tag.
-A detailed report on the execution can be found here All the plots are saved in /results folder.
-While running the files, exit any of the plots by pressing the 'q' key Test video found [here](https://drive.google.com/file/d/1MWJOLJcFJvRporEfZ-j_lPbGkVuRv0So/view)
+A detailed report on the execution can be found [here](https://github.com/aditiramadwar/April-Tag-Detection-and-Tacking/blob/main/Report.pdf)

+Test video found [here](https://drive.google.com/file/d/1MWJOLJcFJvRporEfZ-j_lPbGkVuRv0So/view)

 ## Initial Data